Paul Niel: Miscellaneous

 In 2019, Paul Niel and his wife Esther set two new Guinness World Records for visiting the most UNESCO world heritage sites in 12 and in 24 hours.

+In 2021, Niel hiked with his wife and 6-year-old daughter Zaya to Everest Base Camp.
+She became the youngest girl ever to do so.

 Speaking

 Niel is a frequent speaker on motivational and technology topics and worked with the Royal Geographic Society and Asia Society.
 He has spoken at conferences and corporate events in Europe and Asia.
 He has also spoken at two TEDx events and frequently contributes to the Royal Geographic Society School Outreach Program.

 Niel is also a contributor to the South China Morning Post, Action Asia Magazine and other publications.